OliverGibbons1/APCompPro24/README.md

 # APCompPro24
 This is Oliver Gibbons's portfolio for the 2023-24 AP computer programming course offered at Skyline.
-This repo only contains solo projects, but group projects can be found here:
+This repo only contains solo projects, but group projects for 2024 can be found here:
 [Group portfolio](https://github.com/OliverGibbons1/APCompPro24Group)

 # Individual Project